apache/skywalking-website/content/events/release-apache-skywalking-apm-9.2.0/index.md

 * Implement the log widget and the trace widget associate with each other, remove log tables on the trace widget.
 * Add log widget to general service root.
 * Associate the event widget with the trace and log widget.
-* Add the MYSQL layer and update layer routers.
+* Add the MySQL layer and update layer routers.
 * Fix query order for trace list.
 * Add a calculation to convert seconds to days. q* Add Spring Sleuth dashboard to general service instance.